 As pop artists filled arenas, electronic dance music rose in popularity in Las Vegas’ underground scene.
-Small, more mainstream events would pop up throughout the 2000s, but everything would change when Paul Oakenfold took up residency at the Perfecto at Rain in 2008.
-With light shows, aerialists and stilt walkers, Oakenfold’s show came with a uniquely Vegas flashiness.
+Everything would change when Paul Oakenfold took up residency with Perfecto at Rain in 2008—with light shows, aerialists, and stilt walkers, the world-famous DJ’s show came with a uniquely Vegas flashiness.

-Electronic dance music-focused clubs popped up one after another, as these mega residencies became the norm.
-They packed nightclubs and swimming pools throughout the Strip.
-Today, Las Vegas rivals Ibiza with its ability to draw in big names like Tiësto, Zedd, Diplo and Steve Aoki.
+EDM-focused clubs popped up one after another, as these residencies became the norm.
+Today, Las Vegas draws in the biggest names in EDM like Tiësto, Zedd, Diplo, and Steve Aoki.

-One of the big turning points for electronic music scene came when Electric Daisy Carnival moved to Las Vegas from Los Angeles in 2011.
+One of the big turning points for electronic dance music scene came when Electric Daisy Carnival moved to Las Vegas in 2011.
 The music festival draws more than 400,000 people each year to the Las Vegas Motor Speedway and continues to grow.
-With a different theme each time, the show features carnival rides, sky-high art pieces, complex light shows and pyrotechnics.
+The elaborate festival features carnival rides, sky-high art installations, light shows and pyrotechnics.

 Las Vegas has never followed the trends; it has set them.
 And, by all accounts, it’s expected to keep doing that in the future.